ruflin/Elastica/api/files/Transport/AbstractTransport.php.txt

      *
      * The $transport parameter can be one of the following values:
      *
      * * string: The short name of a transport.
-For instance "Http", "Memcache" or "Thrift"
+For instance "Http"
      * * object: An already instantiated instance of a transport
      * * array: An array with a "type" key which must be set to one of the two options.
 All other
      *          keys in the array will be set as parameters in the transport instance